syko/eesti_accent_autoexpand/README.md

-# Auto-expand estonian words with accented characters when using an english keyboard layout
+# Auto-expand estonian words with accented characters on OSX when using an english keyboard layout

 I use en-US keyboard layout for programming but it's difficult to switch between english and estonian layouts all the time (using estonian for chatting).